khaled-Muhamed/SpringBoot-Stater-Project/README.md

 ## How to run

-Just run the demo har file and got to "localhost:8080/api/v1/students" in your favourite browser make sure that you have postgres installed and modify the username and password in application.properties file also check the port used in the url.
+Just run the demo jar file and got to "localhost:8080/api/v1/students" in your favourite browser make sure that you have postgres installed and modify the username and password in application.properties file also check the port used in the url.

-Now you can send requests and receive esponses.
+  *run in terminal the following command:

+    1- java -jar demo-0.0.1-SNAPSHOT.jar
+    2- proceed to "localhost:8080/api/v1/students"
+    3- start sending requests you need :).

 ## References
   https://www.youtube.com/watch?v=9SGDpanrc8U&t=16s&ab_channel=Amigoscode